-SmellPGH lets you report weird smells in Pittsburgh
+Smell PGH lets you report weird smells in Pittsburgh

 “The Smell PGH app is both simple and powerful,” said Mark Dixon, a filmmaker in the ‘Burgh.
 “The app’s reports are surprisingly well-correlated to air pollution monitors that I keep on my front porch, reassuring me that the devices are measuring meaningful information and that there is a community of air quality-minded citizens out there who share my concerns.”

-Considering Pittsburgh once had awful air quality thanks to coal and steel industry it’s no wonder folks are still worried about stinky air.
-The app is not yet compatible with other geographic locations but I’m sure they could simply change a few words in the app to create WhiffWierton, InhaleIdaho, or SniffScranton.
+Considering Pittsburgh once had awful air quality thanks to coal and steel industry, it’s no wonder folks are still worried about stinky air.
+The app is not yet compatible with other geographic locations, but I’m sure they could simply change a few words in the app to create WhiffWierton, InhaleIdaho, or SniffScranton.

 0